-The mission of African American Studies and Research Center is to provide an interdisciplinary education, which prepares students to be astute readers, clear writers, and critical thinkers.
+The mission of African American Studies is to provide an interdisciplinary education, which prepares students to be astute readers, clear writers, and critical thinkers.
 Our courses allow students to engage complex social problems with the tools of historical resources and theoretical perspectives.
-AASRC is building an intellectual community for the 21st century, as students are equipped to adjust to the nuances of our ever-changing world.
+African American Studies is building an intellectual community for the 21st century, as students are equipped to adjust to the nuances of our ever-changing world.

-By choosing to major or minor in African American Studies, you will enjoy an exciting and challenging array of courses focused on the experience of African Americans and their connections to the African Diaspora in the Caribbean and Latin America.
+By choosing to major in Interdisciplinary Studies- African American Studies Concentration or minor in African American Studies, you will enjoy an exciting and challenging array of courses focused on the experience of African Americans and their connections to the African Diaspora in the Caribbean and Latin America.
 You will develop a solid theoretical and research basis to pursue either graduate professional study or employment in business or industry.
 Coursework addresses such topics as cultural practices, with reference to literature, history, and film as well as inequality as it relates to issues of nationality, race, class, and gender.
 Additionally, our faculty-led study abroad programs offer global engagement that will benefit you upon graduation.

-The African American Studies and Research Center is an interdisciplinary program offering an undergraduate major and minor in African American Studies.
+The African American Studies is an interdisciplinary program offering an undergraduate major concentration and minor in African American Studies.
 Courses are taught by African American Studies faculty from several departments throughout Liberal Arts at Purdue.
 Students may seek a major or a minor in African American Studies, or may take courses as electives.
-Additionally, students have the option of a double major in African American Studies and another academic area such as Communications, English, History, Psychology, and Sociology.
+Additionally, students have the option of a double major in African American Studies and another academic area such as Communications, English, History, Psychology, and Sociology within the College of Liberal Arts.
+Or earning a dual degree with another academic area such as Education or Public Health within Purdue.

 Why should you take our courses?